 Please don’t get cross with us if we cannot take the “stray” or “abandoned ” cat that is worrying you.
 It is not our fault – please target your rage at the irresponsible owner who dumped or left the cat behind.
 We are all volunteers – none of us is paid – and we do what we can for love of cats.
 It is all in our own time, as and when we have volunteers available.

 In the summer months we often have 30 or more cats in our care.
 There is a limit to how many we can take in because our volunteers and our pens are limited in number.

 We can help by providing cat food so you can help any cat in need in your area and, if you can provide a photo, we can advertise it on our website.

-If you are a genuine cat lover, at this very difficult time, please help us to help them.
+If you are a genuine cat lover or even someone who doesn’t like cats and is looking for our help, please be patient and help us to help them.